Alex-BusNet/Reveles/README.md

 	`git config --global user.name "Your name"`

 ### Installing Qt
 All linux distros have a built-in package manager (aptitude on Debian/Ubuntu) which does include a Qt package.
 However this will install version 5.3.2 which may not compile Reveles correctly.
 Reveles requires Qt version 5.7.2 or newer.
-The latest version can be acquired [here](https://www.qt.io/download-qt-for-application-development).
+The latest version can be acquired [here](https://www.qt.io/download-qt-for-application-development "Qt Latest download").

 1. The download from Qt's web site will download a .run file.
 To make this file run as an executable,<br>	right-click -> Properties -> Permissions -> 'Allow executing file as program'.
 2. Run the installation file the same as you would on windows.
 > NOTE: Set the install location somewhere easily accessible such as '/home/USER_NAME/Qt'.
 This will make some setup for linuxdeployqt a bit easier for us later.

+## Building Reveles
 ### Obtaining Reveles
 1. Create a folder you can easily find to store the Reveles project (I used '/home/USER_NAME/Reveles').